barringtb-hash/Exact-Virtual-Assistant-for-Project-Management/docs/API.md

 ## Upload & extraction guidance
 - **Size guardrails** – File uploads larger than 10 MB are rejected; after parsing, text is trimmed to roughly 20k characters.
 Downstream charter extraction expects callers to honor those limits (surface truncation warnings to users if `truncated: true`).
 - **Suggested client flow**
-  1. Upload each supporting document to `POST /api/files/text` to normalize MIME types and capture the extracted, trimmed text payload.
+  1. Upload each supporting document to `POST /api/files/text` to normalize MIME types and capture the extracted, trimmed text payload for local use.
-  2. Pass the resulting `{ name, mimeType, text }` objects as the `attachments` array when calling `POST /api/charter/extract`, alongside any chat transcript messages.
+  2. Merge the most relevant excerpts from those files into the `messages` array when calling `/api/charter/extract` so the model can reference them alongside the conversational context.
   3. Feed the charter JSON into `/api/charter/validate` and `/api/charter/render` as needed.
   4. Persist attachments/charters on the client or in external storage—these endpoints do not store state between requests.